 How many HTTP requests are too many?

-It is assumed to be less than 50 HTTP requests are meant good, However, if you manage to get less than 50 HTTP requests it would be awesome.
+It is assumed that less than 50 HTTP requests are good, However, if you manage to get less than 50 HTTP requests it would be awesome.
 But you also need to understand one thing, HTTP requests are not a bad thing, they are essential for your website to display all its content.
 But the only catch is while reducing HTTP requests you should not compromise with website experience as well as its content.